-In fact, the government has said:
+In fact, last year the government said:Â

 "Employers not currently approved by the Home Office to be a sponsor should consider doing so now if they think they will want to sponsor skilled migrants, including from the EU, from early 2021."